Multilingual portals

 User settings

-In the Users module, region-specific settings can be defined in the user properties.
+In the "Users" module, country-specific settings can be made in the properties of users.

-The settings defined here for time zone, language, format and layout overrule the settings made in the Regional settings of the portal.
+The settings here for time zone, language, format and layout have priority over the settings that are set in the country-specific portal properties.

 Applications

-Language constants in applications In the Applications module, using language constants is not only a good idea for multilingual applications but all applications can benefit from the use of the constants.
+In the "Applications" module, the use of language constants in applications is not only useful for multilingual applications - monolingual applications also benefit from the use of constants.
 Because the same text appears in multiple locations, these can be modified much more easily via a central constant.
-INTREXX GmbH Therefore recommends developing applications from scratch, based on application constants.
+The INTREXX GmbH therefore recommends developing applications from scratch on the basis of application constants.

 Language constants in applications